gan-of-culture/get-sauce/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
+ - Can the video be played on the website?

 **Additional context**
 Add any other context about the problem here.